-Originally, this dish is cooked with pork and potatoes without the extra herbs like cloves, star anise or dried bean curds.
+Originally, pong teh is cooked without the extra herbs like cloves, star anise or dried bean curds.
 I personally love the herbs combination as it makes the dish exceptionally flavourful.
 As I have mentioned, the gravy of this dish is really delicious.
 When tofu puffs are added to it, they soaked up the gravy.
 You can imagine the gravy flooding your mouth as you sink your teeth into them!

 Mince garlic and shallots.
 Then, heat pan with oil to saute garlic and shallots over medium heat until fragrant.

 Add fermented bean paste, soy sauce and dark soy sauce.
 Mix well and add chicken meat.
-Then, add enough water to cover the chicken meat.
+Then, add water to cover the chicken meat.
 Allow dish to cook over high heat until it boils.